druzhinin/phytonTest/README.md

 # phytonTest
-Some stuff for learning Phyton
+Some stuff will be here while learning Phyton